 We are delighted to announce that Joe Namy’s performance Disguise as Dancefloor will be performed at the Renaissance Society (Chicago) later this month, as part of the second edition of Mophradat’s Consortium Commissions 2020/2022.

 Disguise as Dancefloor is a performance, a sculpture, and a research project.
 It links sound and alchemy in an exploration of the subversive role of the low end and its effect on the body – extreme frequencies for extreme times.
 This performance conjures a dance floor and brings to life a series of collaborative scores and improvised happenings.
 It explores the subversive politics of bass and the effects of sound on the body, generating new modes of holistic listening and situations where gestures, sounds, and words mingle in adventurous ways.
 A first iteration of this performance was held at Portikus in Frankfurt am Main this past winter.
 You can read more about Joe’s work and upcoming performance at the Renaissance Society here.

 Joe Namy (b.
 1978, Lebanon) is an artist, educator, and composer.
 He often works collaboratively at the intersections of sound, video, performance, and sculpture.

 Initiated by Mophradat, the Consortium Commissions is an innovative model for co-commissioning art projects by emerging artists from the Arab world.
 Every two years, Mophradat creates a network of collaborating partner museums, art centers, theatres, and festivals around the world that collectively select, produce, and exhibit ambitious new artworks by emerging artists from the Arab world.
 You can read more about the Consortium Commissions here.

-The Consortium Commissions 2020/22 is implemented with the support of Mophradat’s institutional partners, and with additional support provided by The Andy Warhol Foundation and the Stavros Niarchos Foundation.
+The Consortium Commissions 2020/22 is implemented with the support of Mophradat’s institutional partners, and with additional support provided by The Andy Warhol Foundation for the Visual Arts and the Stavros Niarchos Foundation.